FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 2. Does it increase activation?
 3. Are activated users more likely to return?
 4. Does the onboarding experience relate to downstream retention?
-5. Are there meaningful differences across user segments?
+5. What does continued 30-day journal engagement look like?
+6. Is MBTI-based personalization associated with stronger engagement?
-6. What product opportunity should be prioritized next?
+7. What product opportunity should be prioritized next?
+8. What experiment is required to test the personalization hypothesis more rigorously?

 ---